mlco2/codecarbon-landing-page/src/content/blog/202511-mozfest.md

 CodeCarbon is proud to be part of the 🚀 **Mozilla Foundation Incubator** 🚀

 # Mozilla Foundation 🏢

-The Mozilla Foundation is best known known for the [Firefox browser](https://www.firefox.com/en-US/), but it also supports a large number of initiatives and projects, all dedicated to building a future where technology is powered by people, and open by design.
+The Mozilla Foundation is best known for the [Firefox browser](https://www.firefox.com/en-US/), but it also supports a large number of initiatives and projects, all dedicated to building a future where technology is powered by people, and open by design.

 They've just launched the Mozilla Foundation Incubator -- **and we are proud to have been selected in the first cohort**.